Jamie3213/tolstoy-text-analysis/Readme.md

     ## 5       1 of       non
     ## 6       1 non      resistance

-And now let's remove stop-words and take a look at the most frequent bigrams:
+And now let’s remove stop-words and take a look at the most frequent
+bigrams:

 ``` r
 book_bigrams_filtered <- book_bigrams_separated %>%